LennaHammer/English/EVP/out/words_pronoun.md

 /ðæt/ REACTION
 [B2]used to express a reaction to something
 - I didn't know she'd been so ill.
 That's terrible.
 - Turn the engine on, then put the car in gear.
-That's right.
+That's `right`.
 - Smile for the camera.
-That's more like it.
+That's `more like it`.

 ## 182. themselves ## pronoun
 /ðəmˈselvz/ EMPHASIS